-One hundred years ago this month, Olympia’s experience with being a neighbor of a major military base started with a jolt.
+More than one hundred years ago, Olympia’s experience with being a neighbor of a major military base started with a jolt.
 Both Camp Lewis’ establishment and the United States beginnings preparations to enter World War I had a huge impact on Olympia in November 1917.

 Every weekend in the late fall and winter of 1917, soldiers training at Camp Lewis just across the border in Pierce County would come into Olympia.
 The soldiers in training were looking for relief as they prepared to leave for Europe the next spring to fight on the Western Front.

 As soon as the United States made the initial move to enter World War I, Pierce County leapt to action, passing a bond to purchase 70,000 acres and handing it over to the federal government for a permanent military base.
 A good portion of that land was not actually for sale as it was part of the Nisqually Tribe’s reservation.
 Initial construction began in May 1917.
 Within three months over 1,000 structures were built ready to house 60,000 men.

 Soldiers streaming into camp for training would disperse each weekend to nearby towns looking to blow off steam.
 And a vast national organization of nearby base towns rose up to meet their expectations.

 Even in contributing to a fund to underwrite recreational activities for soldiers, Olympia was promised much more in return.
 Olympia community leaders were on tap to raise just less than $1,000 of the $4 million national fun, but “considerably more will be allowed to this city for expenditure here in entertainment of the soldiers…”